albertvisser/modreader/readme.rst

 Usage
 -----

 Enter ``python3 modreadergui.py`` on the command line.
-You may leave out the python3 part.
+You may leave out the python3 part if you make the script executable.

 Requirements
 ------------